smil7/AI-Teaching-Assistant/README.md

   - Generates concise, accurate responses with a quantized LLM.
   - Runs locally on CPU with minimal resource demands.

+**Note**: If you want to run the website, you should navigate to the `ai-teaching-assistant` directory and read the documentation there.
+But if you want to run the AI code only on the terminal please follow up the following instructions.

 ## Requirements

 - **Python**: 3.8+